apache/incubator-teaclave-sgx-sdk/samplecode/sqlite3/README.md

 # Welcome to RUST-SGX-SQLITE SampleCode!

 Hi!
 This is a port of **Sqlite3** to **Rust-SGX-SDK**.
-This port reuses a lot ofcode and contents in https://github.com/yerzhan7/SGX_SQLite.
+This port reuses a lot of code and contents in https://github.com/yerzhan7/SGX_SQLite.
 Special thanks to @yerzhan7 for open sourcing his/her work!
 Since this port borrows a lot of content from SGX_SQLite, so they shares a lot of common properties (This port literally does all the things SGX_SQLite does!).
 I cite @yerzhan7's intro in the following.

 > SQLite database inside a secure Intel SGX enclave (Linux).